nittifra/ua-ssl-neuro/README.md

 ## Dataset Structure

-The expected dataset layout is as follows:
+The expected dataset layout is as follows.

 ```
-DATA/
+dataset/
 ├── train/
 │   ├── images/
 │   └── masks/